 Look beyond the four stages of the water cycle and get a first-hand look at the many paths of a water molecule.
 Where does the rain come from and where does it go after it hits the ground?
-With activities and movement, students begin to answer many questions about water.

 Water Cycle Pre-visit Vocabulary

 Atmosphere: The envelope of gas or air surrounding the earth.